soichih/isdp/README.md

 9) what happens if amqp is down?
 I am not sure if it's pooling messages to be published locally, but as soon as amqp server comes back online, it reconnects seemslessly

 10) what happens if 2 request comes in simultaneously?
 I am afraid "var job = this;" on async.series on sca-datamover will point to 2nd jobs while processing the 1st job?
 I've created a test script and it seems to work as expected. both job eventually finished successfully and correctly

+> What happens if unzip, tar, etc.. commands doesn't exists in path?